At Hollinswood Primary School we believe that children learn best in an ordered and caring environment, where learning is challenging and fun.

 We recognise the value and importance of assembly times in order to develop the school’s sense of community, empathy and togetherness.
 As well as providing time to gather, reflect, share and create together as a school, assembly times are used to celebrate the achievements of our pupils and wider school community.

-The development of character and confidence is integral to a successful education.
-Sumo develops thinking skills, emotional intelligence, problem solving and life skills through 6 sumo principles that encompass self-esteem, self-awareness, managing feelings, empathy, motivation and goal setting.
+We follow a PSHE programme called Jigsaw.
+This programme offers us a comprehensive, carefully thought-through scheme of work which brings consistency and progression to our children’s learning in this vital curriculum area.
+Jigsaw develops thinking skills, emotional intelligence, problem solving and life skills through 6 ‘puzzle pieces’ that encompass self-esteem, self-awareness, managing feelings, empathy, motivation and goal setting.

 At Hollinswood Primary School, we encourage our children to learn from religion, as well as about it.
 We aim to help children achieve a knowledge and understanding of religious experiences, insights, beliefs and practices.
 We hope this enables our children to deepen or realise their own beliefs, and respect the freedom of other people to hold beliefs different from their own.
 We teach Religious Education in accordance with the requirement of the Agreed Syllabus for Religious Education (Telford and Wrekin SACRE RE Scheme of Work).